Uses of Talc:

 - If you are pregnant or may be pregnant.
 Some brands of talc (sterile) are not for use during pregnancy.

 - If you are breast-feeding.
 You must not breast-feed for some time after taking some brands of talc (sterile) and for some time after your dose.
 Talk with your doctor to see if you need to avoid breast-feeding after your dose.

 This medicine may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take talc (sterile) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Talc?

-- Tell all of your health care providers that you take talc.
+- Tell all of your health care providers that you take talc (sterile).
 This includes your doctors, nurses, pharmacists, and dentists.

-- Some brands of this medicine contain lead.
+- Some brands of talc (sterile) contain lead.
 Too much lead may cause nervous system problems, high blood pressure, anemia, and kidney problems.
 Talk with the doctor.